novoalab/Nano3P_Seq/README.md

 ```

-#Assigning compelte reads to Biotypes
+#Assigning complete reads to Biotypes

 ```bash
 #Extract read start coordinates from the BED file